+(i) "Cybersecurity audit" means the annual cybersecurity audit that every business whose processing of consumers' personal information presents significant risk to consumers' security as set forth in section 7120, subsection (b), is required to complete.

+(j) "Cybersecurity incident" means an unauthorized occurrence, or a series of related unauthorized occurrences, on or conducted through a business's information systems, that actually or potentially jeopardizes the confidentiality, integrity, or availability of a business's information systems or any information the system processes, or that constitutes a violation or imminent threat of violation of the business's cybersecurity program.

+"Cybersecurity program" means the policies, procedures, and practices that protect the security, confidentiality, integrity, and availability of personal information.

+(p) "Cybersecurity threat" means any potential unauthorized occurrence on or conducted through a business's information systems that may result in adverse effects on the confidentiality, integrity, or availability of a business's information systems or any information residing therein.

-- (i) "Cybersecurity audit" means the annual cybersecurity audit that every business whose processing of consumers' personal information presents significant risk to consumers' security as set forth in section 7120, subsection (b), is required to complete. - (j) "Cybersecurity program" means the policies, procedures, and practices that protect the security, confidentiality, integrity, and availability of personal information. - (p) "Information system" means the resources (e.g., network, hardware, and software) organized for the processing of information, including the collection, use, disclosure, sale, sharing, and retention of personal information. - (s) "Multi-Factor Authentication" means authentication through verification of at least two of the following types of authentication factors: (1) knowledge factors, such as a password; (2) possession factors, such as a token; or (3) inherence factors, such as a biometric characteristic. - (aa) "Penetration Testing" means testing the security of an information system by attempting to circumvent or defeat its security features. - (bb) "Privileged Account" means any authorized user account (i.e., an account designed to be used by an individual) or service account (i.e., an account designed to be used only by a service, not by an individual) that can be used to perform functions that other user accounts are not authorized to perform, including but not limited to the ability to add, change, or remove other accounts, or make configuration changes to an information system to make it more or less secure. - (tt) "Zero Trust Architecture" means denying access to an information system and the information that it processes by default, and instead explicitly granting and enforcing only the minimal access required.
+"Information system" means the resources (e.g., network, hardware, and software) organized for the processing of information, including the collection, use, disclosure, sale, sharing, and retention of personal information.

+(s)-"Multi-Factor Authentication factor authentication" means authentication through verification of at least two of the following types of authentication factors: (1) knowledge factors, such as a password; (2) possession factors, such as a token; or (3) inherence factors, such as a biometric characteristic.

+(aa) "Penetration Testingtesting" means testing the security of an information system by attempting to circumvent or defeat its security features.

+(bb)-"Privileged Accountaccount" means any authorized user account (i.e., an account designed to be used by an individual) or service account (i.e., an account designed to be used only by a service, not by an individual) that can be used to perform functions that other user accounts are not authorized to perform, including but not limited to the ability to add, change, or remove other accounts, or make configuration changes to an information system to make it more or less secure.

+(tt)-"Zero Trust Architecturetrust architecture" means denying access to an information system and the information that it processes by default, and instead explicitly granting and enforcing only the minimal access required.
 Zero trust architecture is based upon the acknowledgment that threats exist both inside and outside of a business's information system, and it avoids granting access based upon any one attribute.
-For example, neither the use of valid credentials nor presence on the network would be sufficient to obtain access to information.
+For example, on an information system using zero trust architecture, neither the use of valid credentials nor presence on the network would, on its own, be sufficient to obtain access to information.